The second half of the healthcare summit just kicked off 20 minutes late.

 I think CNN probably joined because it's nothing but Democrats now.

-They're running out the clock, they've gone into prevent defense.
+They're running out the clock.

 Jay Rockefeller has diarrhea of the mouth.

-Obama has diarrhea of the mouth, won't shut up.
+Obama has diarrhea of the mouth.

 Biden bambling on and on and on and on.

-What was happening here in the afternoon session is a deliberate attempt to shut out the opposition, just like they did last year.
+What's happening here in the afternoon session is a deliberate attempt to shut out the opposition, just like they did last year.

 Republican ideas were never welcome, and Republican ideas are not welcome today.

-20th Century Fox animated division, it's family guy and Simpsons and all that.
+20th Century Fox animated division, it's Family Guy and Simpsons and all that.

-And I said, Look, we just we need you to know this, even though our computers have been stolen, their password protected, but we still want you to know this.
+And I said, look, we just, we need you to know this, even though our computers have been stolen, their password protected, but we still want you to know this.

 And I have no fear.